Ambulance service faces extra targets for performance

 "During the rest of this year, officials will work with the ambulance service and other parts of the NHS to develop a new set of indicators that provide an intelligent suite of clinically informed targets and standards," he said.

-Mr Drakeford said the Welsh government was working towards implementing other recommendations in the review, including the call for paramedics to be given more training to make decisions about patient care.'Over-stretched'
+Mr Drakeford said the Welsh government was working towards implementing other recommendations in the review, including the call for paramedics to be given more training to make decisions about patient care.

 The Welsh Conservatives welcomed the plans, and promised to carefully monitor their implementation.